2hware/INGChallenge/README.md

 - Username ingadmin(password:"password") can  access both userdetails and updateusedetails services.

-- I have added simulater of service failurethat will fail 20% of the calls.
+- I have added simulator of service failure that will fail 20% of the calls.

+- I have added  postman project to consume the services.